 SECTION DETAILS OF TOPICS/ SECTIONS TYPES OF QUESTIONS NO. OF QUESTIONS MARKS Theory 1.
 Brief knowledge about 72 Melakartha scheme.
 L.A.
-1 04 Basic principles of notation system, Notation of varnam.
+1 04 2.
+Basic principles of notation system, Notation of varnam.
 L.A.
-1 04 Raga lakshana in brief for Hamsadhwani, Kambhoji and Hindolam L.A.
+1 04 3.
+Raga lakshana in brief for Hamsadhwani, Kambhoji and Hindolam L.A.
 1 04 4.
 Brief Lakshanas of Jati Swaram.
 Kriti L.A.
 1 03 Total - 15

-Practical Singing Bhajans or devotional hymns.
+Practical 1.
+Singing Bhajans or devotional hymns.
 1 04 An outline knowledge of Kambhoji, Hindolan or Abhogi.
 1 09 Singing alankara in raga other than Mayamalavagoula 1 04 4.
 Rendition of two kritis 1 09 5.
 One Adi tala varna in two degree of speed.
 1 09 Total=35

-SYLLABUS FOR SUMMATIVE ASSESSMENT SECOND TERM (OCTOBER 2012-MARCH 2013) MARCH 2013 CARNATIC MUSIC (VOCAL) (CODE 031)
+SYLLABUS FOR SUMMATIVE ASSESSMENT SECOND TERM (OCTOBER 2013-MARCH 2014) MARCH 2014 CARNATIC MUSIC (VOCAL) (CODE 031)

-A) Theory1.
+A) Theory 15 marks 1.
 Brief knowledge about the scheme of 72 Melakartha.

-- 2. Advanced knowledge of notation of Carnatic Music, Notation of a Varnam.

-- 3. Raga lakshana of the following ragas:

-- Hamsadhwani, Kambhoji and Hindolam

-4. Understanding the musical form Jatiswaram and Kriti.

-- B) Practical 35 marks - 1.
-Community singing of Bhajans or Namavalis Practical. - 2.
-Knowledge about the raga Kamboji, Hindolam or Abhogi. - 3.
-Singing alankara in a raga other than mayamalavagoula. - 4.
-Rendition of any two kritis from prescribed ragas. - 5.
-Singing one Adi tala varna in two degree of speed.
+2. Advanced knowledge of notation of Carnatic Music, Notation of a Varnam.
+3. Raga lakshana of the following ragas: Hamsadhwani, Kambhoji and Hindolam 4.
+Understanding the musical form Jatiswaram and Kriti.
+B) Practical 35 marks 1.
+Community singing of Bhajans or Namavalis.
+2. Knowledge about the raga Kamboji, Hindolam and Abhogi.
+3. Singing alankara in a raga other than mayamalavagoula.
+4. Rendition of any two kritis from prescribed ragas.

+5. Singing one Adi tala varna in two degree of speed.

-EXAMINATION STRUCTURE FOR SUMMATIVE ASSESSMENT: FIRST TERM (APRIL 2011 - SEPTEMBER 2011) SEPTEMBER 2011 (V) CARNATIC MUSIC (MELODIC INSTRUMENTS) (CODE 032): CLASS:IX
+EXAMINATION STRUCTURE FOR SUMMATIVE ASSESSMENT: FIRST TERM (APRIL 2012 - SEPTEMBER 2012) SEPTEMBER 2012 (V) CARNATIC MUSIC (MELODIC INSTRUMENTS) (CODE 032) : CLASS :IX